1. Video Presentation

 The main advantages of a bankruptcy case for the debtor are the following:

 - Other foreclosures or garnishments may be stopped.
 In case the insolvency arises from a monetary loan, the financial institution that granted the loan will be prevented from requesting seizure of our assets, subject to certain legal requirements.
 In the case a debtor company files for bankruptcy, it may also stop seizures of its own assets.

 - Accrual of interest from loans may also be stopped.

 - It may be possible to enter a restructuring agreement with the creditors through the Mercantile Court, in order to reduce our debts and/or to delay the payment of debts.

 8. Advantage of bankruptcy for the creditor

 The main advantage for the creditor that files for bankruptcy first is to get a privilege over the others by obtaining payment of 25% of their total credits more than the other creditors.

-Such creditor will also enjoy another advantage, i.e. the debtor will be required to deposit the amount owed to such creditor before the court.
+The such creditor will also enjoy another advantage, i.e. the debtor will be required to deposit the amount owed to the such creditor before the court.